Hammonator Organ to Guitar Amp Conversion

 Reverb Return

-Feedback
+Feedback (Gain)

 Theory

-The AC power input circuitry was modified from the original Hammond circuit.
-The power transformer is old enough that it was designed to run on 115V mains instead of the 120V mains found today.
-Running the stock amp on 120V produces higher filament and B+ voltages than desirable.
-This problem can be easily fixed by putting the 5V rectifier filament winding in series with the AC primary winding.
-The 5V phasing must be correct, the easy way to test this is to try both orientations and monitor the 6.3V filament winding, use the lower wiring that produces the lower voltage.
-When the tubes are connected, the filament voltage is very close to 6.3V.
+In this amp, the high line voltage problem was fixed by putting the 5V rectifier filament winding in series with the power transformer's primary winding.
+The 5V winding's phasing must be set to buck the input voltage.
+The easy way to test this is to try both orientations and monitor the 6.3V filament winding, use the phasing that produces the lower filament voltage.
+When all of the tubes are installed, the filament voltage should be very close to 6.3V.

-The guitar input stage (VT1b) is a standard class A triode amplifier.
-The 1K bias resistor was chosen to put this most important amplifier stage into the "sweet spot".
 The tone controls use the Baxandall tone stack configuration.
 This circuit has a much more distinct boost and cut operation when compared to many of the traditional Fender circuits.
 A guitar player friend had the amusing suggestion that the "Bass" and "Treble" labels should be changed to "Balls" and "Grit".
-The post-tone amplifier stage (VT1a) is another class A triode amplifier.
-Again, the 2.7K bias resistor was chosen for the best sound.
+The 75pF capacitor across the volume control produces high-cut action at frequencies above the hearing range which can pass through the tone stack.
+The tone stack recovery stage, VT1a, is another class-A triode amplifier.
+Again, the 1K bias resistor was chosen for the best sound.

 Biasing the Power Tubes